balendrapratap/sonarqube-installation/README.md

     create database sonarqubedb;
 Create the sonarqube DB user with a strongly encrypted password

-    create user sonarqube with encrypted password 'Naresh#240';
+    create user sonarqube with encrypted password 'Naresh#240;
 Next, grant all privileges to sonrqube user on sonarqubedb;

-    grant all privileges on database sonarqubedb to sonarqube Exit the psql prompt using the following command
+    grant all privileges on database sonarqubedb to sonarqube;
+Exit the psql prompt using the following command

     \q